Which sites are available?

 What about my privacy?

-I do keep the logs from the web server around for a day or so to ensure that the service isn’t being abused.
+I do keep the logs from the web server around to ensure that the service isn’t being abused.
 However, no data is stored in a database or provided to third parties.
 I may pull some general statistics from the logs from time to time about the countries where the site is the most popular, but there will never be anything released on a granular level.

 My Puppy Linux box keeps talking to your server.
 What’s up?